People are busy, and now more than ever, they don’t stop and take the time to read through text if something doesn’t grab them and pull them in.

-Most of the businesses that I work with are product based.
-If they included no photos then they wouldn’t have a business.
+If product based businesses included no photos then they wouldn’t have a business.
 People need to see something before they buy it.
 If you can give them photos that show everything about the product, almost as if they’re holding it in their own hands, then they’re so much more likely to buy it.

 Service based businesses also benefit from photos in the same way.
 If customers can see what you look like, what you can do for them and what you have done for others, then they’ll be able to connect with you and are more likely to want to work with you.
 They’re not going to enter a contract blindly!

 If you’ve got a big enough budget to hire a professional photographer, go ahead!
 But a word of warning, research thoroughly!
 Not all photographers are good photographers, and even if they are, not all will be the right fit for your business as there are so many different styles out there.